CaseRiviera/mud_001/README.md

-# mufd_001
+# mud_001
-first mud written in python
+first mud written in python with heavy AI assistance